Language: EN

 arduino.close()

-As we can see, writing is very similar to reading.
-First, we import the PySerial library and create a new object of type Serial, indicating the values of the serial port we are using.
+As we can see, the writing is very similar to the reading.
+First, we import the PySerial library and create a new Serial object, indicating the values of the serial port we are using.

-This time, we write the value using the “write” function (in the example, 9).
-The “Write” function sends bytes, so it is necessary to convert the value to bytes by preceding a b to the sent value (in the example b’9’).
+This time, we write the value using the “write” function (in this example 9).
+The “Write” function sends bytes, so it is necessary to convert the value to bytes by preceding a b to the sent value (in this example b’9’).

 Finally, we close the serial port with the “close()” function.

-Once again, we had to import the time library in order to use the Sleep function and give some time between the start of the serial port connection and the data transmission.
+Again, we had to import the time library to be able to use the Sleep function and provide a delay between the start of the serial port connection and the data sending.